 The subject SDP will provide for a lot layout that continues to provide lots served by alleys that do no not have frontage on a public street.
-The applicant will need to submit a variation request prior to final plat for those lots.
+The applicant will need to submit a variation request prior to final plat for those lots, as set forth in Condition 2 below.